-In addition to studying, TSA students find that the Lawrence community offers a variety of opportunities to learn more about American culture, improve English skills, and make friends.
-In order to facilitate TSA students' integration into the campus life, Lawrence offers a number of special programs:
+In addition to studying, CS-L and Pathway students find that the Lawrence community offers a variety of opportunities to learn more about American culture, improve English skills, and make friends.
+In order to facilitate students' integration into the campus life, Lawrence offers a number of special programs:

-- Residential Living: All TSA students are matched with an English-speaking Lawrence roommate and placed in one of seven residence halls.
+Residential Living: All CS-L and Pathway students are matched with an English-speaking Lawrence roommate and placed in one of seven residence halls.

-- TSA Mentors Program: Each TSA student is assign to a Lawrence student mentor during term I and term II.
+Mentor Program: Each CS-L and Pathway student is assigned to a Lawrence student mentor during term I and term II.
 Mentors help students with questions about the university, adaptation to American culture, and campus life.
-In addition, mentors meet with a small group of TSA students weekly to introduce them to a variety of social activities on campus.
+In addition, mentors meet with a small group of students weekly to introduce them to a variety of social activities on campus.

-- Lawrence International: This student-run group for international students organizes holiday events, formal dances, "International Cabaret," regional meals, and a variety of other social opportunities for international and American students.
-One TSA student serves on the Lawrence International Board of Directors each year.
+Lawrence International: This student-run group for international students organizes holiday events, formal dances, "International Cabaret," regional meals, and a variety of other social opportunities for international and American students.
+One CS-L or Pathway student serves on the Lawrence International Board of Directors each year.

-- TSA program events: the TSA program sponsors and co-sponsors events for students their roommates, and their friends, such as Easter egg coloring, cooking Japanese food, and trips to Madison, Wisconsin and Mitsuwa Japanese supermarket near Chicago.
+Program Events: The CS-L and Pathway programs sponsor and co-sponsor events for students, their roommates, and their friends, such as Easter egg coloring, cooking Japanese food, and trips to Madison, Wisconsin and Mitsuwa Japanese supermarket near Chicago.

-- In addition to TSA-sponsored programs, Lawrence University offers a variety of opportunities for student involvement that are open to TSA students.
-Below is a sample, rather than an comprehensive list:
+In addition to sponsored programs, Lawrence University offers a variety of opportunities for student involvement that are open to CS-L and Pathway students.
+Below is a sample of Lawrence University activities and organizations: